CVE-2025-8949 Overview

 Indicators of Compromise

-- Unusual or malformed HTTP requests to ping_response.cgi containing excessively long ping_ipaddr values
+- HTTP POST or GET requests to /ping_response.cgi containing unusually long ping_ipaddr values or non-IP-format payloads.

 Detection Strategies